OctaDist/OctaDist.github.io/installing.md

 ### Windows OS

-Most Windows end-user do not have Python installed on their OS, so we suggest a GUI version of OctaDist instead of running the source code with CLI.
+Most of the Windows end-user do not have Python installed on their OS, so we strongly suggest you download a ready-to-use OctaDist (GUI version) on your system.

+For first time using OctaDist, you should run it as an administrator with full rights.
+Changing property of program can be completed in a few steps as follows:

 1. Download program executable (\*.exe) to your machine.
 2. Right click on program icon and select **`Run as administrator`**.